AcaMilos/SkockoGame/README.md

 ## About software
 That's bare metal system (without any RTOS).
 Whole project relies on STM32 HAL functions.
-All user software was written in C++, so generaly project is mix of C++, C, and assembly (a bit).
+All user software was written in C++, so generaly project is mix of C++, C, and assembly (a little bit).

 There on next photo you can see software architecture of this system.